BhaskarDev1008/CodeTantra_Material/README.md

 CodeTantra Java Material:

 There are practice questions list sorted according to their occurance in CodeTantra separated by "\\".

-There are Unscheduled tests as well.
+There are solutions of unscheduled tests as well.